omarandstuff/desplega-create-react-app/README.md

 Installs and configure nginx to serve your app

 ### serverName
-Configure the nginx virtual server to leasen to this domain | ip
+Configure the nginx virtual server to listen to this domain | ip

 ### asDefault [false]
 if true it unlinks the default nginx conf file and set the app server as the default server